Creating a productive routine is a vital component of succeeding on your journey!

-To combat this, it’s important to place focus on things that are still under your control.
+No matter your current goals and priorities, it’s important to place focus on things that are still under your control.

-In rapidly changing circumstances, it is crucial to remain grounded and stay in tune with your feelings.
 This means knowing when to pull back on things, as well as reaching forward when you’re ready!

 Benefits of creating a routine